Evahns/VizuoSense/hardware/Readme.md

 ctrl + shift + p
-select remote ssh connecting to host username vizuosense@IP Address
+select remote ssh connecting to host username Vizuosense@IP Address
-Machine Password:   vizuosense
+Machine Password:   Vizuosense

 You are in,